 - Schizophrenia.
 When mice received stool transplants from schizophrenia patients, those mice developed schizophrenic behavior.[*]

-To be clear, the research is still early days.
+To be clear, the research is still in its infancy.
 But we don’t need a PhD in the microbiome to live in ways that support the gut-brain axis.

 Eating to Support Gut-Brain Health